bzigterman/bzigterman.github.io/projects/weather.md

 - 51°
 - Cloudy
-- 95% humidity
+- 92% humidity
-- 9 mph wind
+- 10 mph wind
 - 100% cloud cover
 - 33 AQI 🟩
 - 0.49 inches of rain in the past 24 hours
-- 3.81 inches of rain expected in the next 48 hours
+- 1.69 inches of rain and 0.01 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>